tesa1/ChIP_Zwart_public/README.md

 * whether your data are paired- or single-end
 * You must provide your own path to genomes eg: `hg38`, `hg19`, `rn6`.
 Change path and `.fa` file information in `DNA_mapping.snakefile` to your locations.
 The pipeline uses BWA, so you must index your genome file(s) in this location with `bwa index reference.fa`.

 All the other parameters are already available in the `configfile_DNAmapping.yaml` file or hard-coded in the snakemake file.
-Inspect the hard-coded parameters to make sure they work for your data.
+Inspect the hard-coded parameters to make sure they work for your data. *Note* The default of DNA_mapping is to mark duplicates but not remove them.

 To partially avoid unexpected errors during the execution of the pipeline, a so called 'dry-run' is strongly recommended.
 Indeed, adding a `-n` flag at the end of the snakemake running command will allow snakemake to check that all links and file/parameters dependencies are satisfied before to run the "real" processes.
 This command will therefore help the debugging process.
 When you want to run without, remove the `-n` flag.
 A 'dry-run' only checks whether all resources are available.
 Failures can still occurr.